Size and depth of monotone neural networks: interpolation and approximation: Introduction

 \begin{theorem} Let $f:[0,1]^d \to \mathbb{R}$ be a continuous monotone function and let $\varepsilon >0$.
 Then, there exists a monotone threshold network $N$, with $4$ layers, such that, for every $x \in[0,1]^d$,

-If the function $f$ is $L$-Lipschitz, for some $L > 0$, one can take $N$ to have $O\left(d\left(\frac{L\sqrt{d}}{\eps}\right)^d\right)$ neurons. \end{theorem}
+If the function $f$ is $L$-Lipschitz, for some $L > 0$, one can take $N$ to have $(d+2)\left(\frac{L\sqrt{d}}{\eps}\right)^d$ neurons. \end{theorem}

 While it was previously proven, in \cite{daniels2010monotone}, that monotone networks with a threshold activation function can approximate any monotone function, the \emph{depth} in the approximating network given by \cite{daniels2010monotone} scales \emph{linearly} with the dimension.
-Our result is thus a significant improvement that only requires constant depth.
-When looking at the size of the network, the linear depth construction, in \cite{daniels2010monotone} iteratively evaluates Riemann sums and builds a network that is piecewise-constant on a grid.
+Our result is thus a significant improvement, whenever $d > 3$, which only requires constant depth.
+When looking at the size of the network, the linear depth construction, in \cite{daniels2010monotone} iteratively evaluates Riemann sums and builds a network that is piecewise constant on a grid.
 Hence, for $L$-Lipschitz functions, the size of the network would be comparable to the size guaranteed by Theorem \ref{thm:universalapprox}.
 Whether one can achieve similar results to Theorems \ref{thm:construction} and \ref{thm:universalapprox} with only $3$ layers is an interesting question that we leave for future research.

-\paragraph{Efficiency when compared to general networks:} We have shown that, with $4$ layers, monotone networks can serve as universal approximates.
+\paragraph{Efficiency when compared to general networks} We have shown that, with $4$ layers, monotone networks can serve as universal approximates.
 However, even if a monotone network can approximate a monotone function arbitrarily well, it might require a much larger size when compared to unconstrained networks.
 In this case, the cost of having a much larger network might outweigh the benefit of having a network that is guaranteed to be monotone.

 Our second main result shows that this can sometimes be the case.
-We show that using monotone networks to approximate, in the $\ell_{\infty}$-norm, a monotone function $h:[0,1]^d \rightarrow \mathbb{R}$ can lead to a super-polynomial blow-up in the number of neurons.
+We show that using monotone networks to approximate, in the $\ell_{\infty}$-norm, a monotone function $h:[0,1]^d \rightarrow \mathbb{R}$ can lead to an exponential blow-up in the number of neurons.
 Namely, we give a construction of a smooth monotone function $h:[0,1]^d \rightarrow \mathbb{R}$ with a $\textrm{poly}(d)$ Lipschitz constant such that $h$ can be approximated within an additive error of $\eps>0$ by a general neural network with $\textrm{poly}(d)$ neurons.
-Yet any \emph{monotone} network approximating $h$ within error smaller than $\frac{1}{2}$ requires super-polynomial size in $d$.
+Yet any \emph{monotone} network approximating $h$ within error smaller than $\frac{1}{2}$ requires super-polynomial (exponential) size in $d$.

 \begin{theorem} There exists a monotone function $h:[0,1]^d \rightarrow \mathbb{R}$, such that: \begin{itemize} \item Any monotone threshold network $N$ which satisfies,